marcelomijas/econometrics-cheatsheet/README.md

 ## Bibliography

-In addition to the notes taken at the <a href="https://www.urjc.es/universidad/calidad/560-economia">Degree in Economics from the King Juan Carlos University</a>:
+In addition to the notes taken at the <a href="https://www.urjc.es/universidad/calidad/560-economia">Degree in Economics from the King Juan Carlos University</a>, the books used:

 [1] Wooldridge, J. M. (2015). *Introductory econometrics: A modern approach*.
 Cengage learning.